fwilliams96/order-management/README.md

 # Order management API

 ## Execution
+Create a new .env file following the .env.example file, to generate a key you can do it using the following command:

+openssl rand -base64 64 | tr -d '\n'

-Just type docker-compose up -d in a terminal where you have Docker and Docker Compose downloaded, this will create the app image using the Dockerfile (as it's not uploaded to any Docker repository).
+After that, replace it in your JWT.SECRET property and type "docker-compose up -d" in a terminal where you have Docker and Docker Compose downloaded, this will create the app image using the Dockerfile (as it's not uploaded to any Docker repository).

 ## Structure
 This project consist on a multi-module Maven project, there is a single Spring Boot application but uses many modules.